RadioShack: The first 40 years

-The company was started as Radio Shack in 1921 by two brothers, Theodore and Milton Deutschmann, who wanted to provide equipment for the nascent field of amateur radio (also known as ham radio).
+The company was started as Radio Shack in 1921 by two brothers, Theodore and Milton Deutschmann, who wanted to provide equipment for the new field of amateur radio (also known as ham radio).
 The brothers opened a one-store retail and mail-order operation in the heart of downtown Boston at 46 Brattle Street.
 They chose the name "Radio Shack", which was the term for a small, wooden structure that housed a ship's radio equipment.
 The Deutschmanns thought the name was appropriate for a store that would supply the needs of radio officers aboard ships, as well as hams (amateur radio operators).
 The idea for the name came from an employee, Bill Halligan, who went on to form the Hallicrafters company.
 The term was already in use — and is to this day — by hams when referring to the location of their stations.

-The company issued its first catalog in 1939 as it entered the high fidelity music market.
+The company issued its first catalog in 1939 as it entered the high-fidelity music market.
 In 1954, Radio Shack began selling its own private-label products under the brand name Realist, changing the brand name to Realistic after being sued by Stereo Realist.

-During the period the chain was based in Boston, it was commonly referred to by its customers as "Nagasaki Hardware", disparagingly, as much of the merchandise was sourced from Japan, then perceived as a source of low-quality, inexpensive parts.
+During the period the chain was based in Boston, it was commonly referred to disparagingly by its customers as "Nagasaki Hardware", as much of the merchandise was sourced from Japan, then perceived as a source of low-quality, inexpensive parts.

 In 1959, the store moved its headquarters to 730 Commonwealth Avenue in Boston (across the street from Boston University's Marsh Chapel), with ambitious plans for further expansion.
 After expanding to nine stores plus an extensive mail-order business, the company fell on hard times in the early 1960s.